 This discussion of water resources includes groundwater, surface water, and floodplains.
-The study area for water resources consists of upland portions of NAVSTA Everett and the Snohomish River, which receives stormwater runoff discharges from NAVSTA Everett.
+The study area for water resources consists of upland portions of NAVSTA Everett and the Snohomish River and Port Gardner Bay, which receive stormwater runoff discharges from NAVSTA Everett.
 This section does not discuss wetlands because none occur within the project area.
-Also, while the proposed project site is adjacent to Port Gardner Bay and Puget Sound, marine waters and shorelines are not addressed because the project would not involve any in-water or over-water construction activities, other than installation of two shelter additions on the pier deck and pier utility upgrades.
+Also, while the proposed project site is adjacent to Port Gardner Bay and Puget Sound, marine waters and shorelines are not addressed because the project would not involve any in-water or over-water construction activities, other than installation of two shelter additions on the pier deck, pier utility upgrades, and approximately two construction material delivery barge trips.